-The battle for your television’s HDMI ports has never been more heated than here in 2016 and that's a very good thing indeed.
+The battle for your television’s HDMI ports has never been more heated than now and that's a very good thing indeed.
 With so many cheap ways to turn your telly into a smart TV, it means pretty much anyone can load their gogglebox with the latest features and apps and enjoy streaming movies and shows from services like Netflix and Amazon Prime Video.
 Even a basic telly from Tesco can be converted into an entertainment hub for just a fistful of tenners.

-The big names in this streaming stick round-up are Amazon with its Fire TV Stick, Roku with its Streaming Stick and Google with its latest Chromecast.
-Sure, the Chromecast is less stick-shaped than the others here, but it’s still in the same class and offers many identical features.
+The big names in this streaming stick round-up are Amazon with its All-new Fire TV Stick with Alexa Voice Remote, Roku with its own Streaming Stick and Google with the latest Chromecast.
+Sure, the Chromecast is less stick-shaped than the others here, but it’s still in the same class and offers many identical features for an affordable price.

 Read next: How can I watch Amazon Prime Video on my TV?

-Amazon Fire TV Stick vs Roku Streaming Stick vs Google Chromecast: Remote control and search
+Amazon All-new Fire TV Stick with Alexa Voice Remote vs Roku Streaming Stick vs Google Chromecast: Remote control and voice search

-One stand-out difference between these streaming sticks is the remote control that comes bundled, or that doesn't come bundled.
-Both the Roku Streaming Stick and Amazon Fire TV come with dedicated remotes but the Chromecast does without.
-Of course, since Google’s Chromecast connects to your phone, you can just use your mobile to control everything that happens on your TV.
+One stand-out difference between these streaming sticks is the remote control that comes bundled - or that doesn't come bundled, in Google's case.
+Both the Roku Streaming Stick and All-new Amazon Fire TV Stick come with dedicated remotes in the box but the Chromecast does without.
+Of course, since Google’s Chromecast connects straight to your phone, you can just use your mobile to control everything that happens on your TV.
 In fact, some users might prefer to use their mobile rather than searching for yet another RC every time they want to relax with a show.

 Read next: Twelve must-have Chromecast apps

-For those that prefer a remote control, this battle comes down to the Roku Streaming Stick or Fire TV Stick.
-While both devices offer voice search, only the Fire TV Stick lets you issue commands via the remote.
+For those that prefer a remote control, this battle comes down to the Roku Streaming Stick or Amazon's Fire TV Stick.
+While both devices offer voice search, only the Fire TV Stick lets you issue voice commands via the remote.
 With support for Alexa built in, you can search for any kind of content and even perform web searches or ask about upcoming calendar entries and the rest.
 With the Roku Streaming Stick, you need to use the downloadable app to search with your voice.
 And this is a lot more basic than Alexa's smarts.

 All that said, Roku’s remote offers dedicated buttons for commonly-used apps like Netflix and Amazon Prime Instant Video, which is handy for fans of those streaming services.
-But it’s the Roku app which really shines by allowing you to listen via headphones plugged into the phone, as you watch on the big screen.
-Also, the Roku app works on most platforms - and yes, that even includes Windows and BB10.
+But it’s the Roku app which really shines by allowing you to listen to shows via headphones plugged into your phone, as you watch on the big screen.

-Amazon Fire TV Stick vs Roku Streaming Stick vs Google Chromecast: Compatibility
+Amazon All-new Fire TV Stick with Alexa Voice Remote vs Roku Streaming Stick vs Google Chromecast: Compatibility

 Read next: Best shows to watch on Amazon Prime Video

-While the Amazon Fire TV Stick does offer more services than the Chromecast, it’s the Roku Streaming Stick that wins for support with over 2,000 apps available on the platform.
+While the Amazon Fire TV Stick does offer more services than the Chromecast, it’s the Roku Streaming Stick that wins for support with thousands of apps available on the platform.
 You can even side-load a bunch of 'private channels', which aren't officially approved - check out our complete Roku private channels guide for more info and our pick of the best.

-Amazon Fire TV Stick vs Roku Streaming Stick vs Google Chromecast: Visual and audio quality
+Amazon All-new Fire TV Stick with Alexa Voice Remote vs Roku Streaming Stick vs Google Chromecast: Visual and audio quality

 One possible factor to consider here that could set the three sticks apart is their abilities to connect to Wi-Fi.
-Both the Roku and Amazon sticks have 802.11 a/b/g/n but it’s only the Chromecast which also offers 802.11ac Wi-Fi connectivity.
+Both the Chromecast and Amazon sticks offer 802.11 a/b/g/n/ac compatibility, but the Roku only offers a/b/g/n.

-Amazon Fire TV Stick vs Roku Streaming Stick vs Google Chromecast: Mirroring
+Amazon All-new Fire TV Stick with Alexa Voice Remote vs Roku Streaming Stick vs Google Chromecast: Mirroring

-For mirroring, all three devices work well when it comes to sharing from Android and Fire smartphones and tablets.
-Only iOS suffers here as Miacast isn’t so compatible at the moment.
+For mirroring, all three devices work well when it comes to sharing from Android smartphones and tablets.

-Amazon Fire TV Stick vs Roku Streaming Stick vs Google Chromecast: Value
+Amazon All-new Fire TV Stick with Alexa Voice Remote vs Roku Streaming Stick vs Google Chromecast: Value

 While prices do vary between the sticks, they’re all very affordable for what they offer, so the difference isn’t great.

 The cheapest of the bunch is the Google Chromecast for £30.
-Next up is the Amazon Fire TV Stick at £35, or £45 with the voice control remote.
-Finally the Roku Streaming Stick, as a base model, is the most expensive stick here at £38.
+Next up is the Roku Streaming Stick at £38, followed by the £40 All-new Amazon Fire TV Stick with Alexa Voice Remote.